fleschutz/PowerShell/Docs/FAQ.md

 How to write good PowerShell scripts?
 -------------------------------------
-Good PowerShell scripts are user-friendly and platform-independant.
+Good PowerShell scripts are user-friendly and platform-independent.
 As a guideline follow these rules, please:

 1. the filename is named using the `<verb>-<object>.ps1` scheme
 2. the encoding is UTF-8-BOM to provide Unicode character support